Sandhana-Krishnan-S/Furry-Finds/README.md

 @Sandhana-Krishnan-S
     I want to do more on this project but its so late and i am tired because its day 2 of this and tomorrow is review.
 I dont think I did enough UI yet

+    review done nothing happend

+    Nav bar was done today and i dont feel like to code today and design

+**DO SOME FUNCTIONALITY LIKE SEARCH CATEGORY AND LOGIN CART ETC..
+STUPID...**

 **Pending-List**
 1. Page for product with reviews and detailed description
 2. Care page where care advice need to be given